TP2.png

 So you're trying to tell me that I'm driving around in a dinosaur?

 Sort of!
 Everything that requires fuel (cars, airplanes, power plants, barbeques, etc) uses these carbon-rich materials from the past.
-When we burn them, they release heat, energy and, most pertinently, carbon dioxide.
+When we burn them, they release heat, energy, and, most pertinently, carbon dioxide.
+These are known as direct carbon emissions, which come directly from burning fossil fuels in vehicles, power plants, and other sources.

 And that's why people talk about carbon footprint in relation to travel and such?

 Yep.
 A carbon footprint is how much carbon dioxide is released because of a particular person’s or group’s habits.
-In other words, it’s how much fossil fuel is burnt to support your decisions – which can encompass everything from flying a plane to eating a bagel.
+An individual's carbon footprint can be compared to the average carbon footprint in their country and the global average, providing context for how personal choices contribute to climate change.
+In other words, it’s how much fossil fuel is burnt to support your decisions, which can encompass everything from flying a plane to eating a bagel.

 But it has nothing to do with feet?